The Northern Ireland Executive

 What civil servants do

-Civil servants work in a wide range of areas across the many different aspects of government that touch on everyone’s day to day lives.
-Many provide services to the public such as:
+Civil servants work in a wide range of areas across the many different aspects of government that touch on everyone’s day to day lives, including:

 - paying benefits and pensions